WebAssembly/component-model/design/mvp/Async.md

 code by calling the [`context.get`] and [`context.set`] built-ins.

-The context-local storage array's length is currently fixed to contain exactly 2 `i32`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
+The context-local storage array's length is currently fixed to contain exactly 1 `i32` with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
 Because module instantiation is declarative in the Component Model, the imported `context.{get,set}` built-ins can be inlined by the core wasm compiler as-if they were instructions, allowing the generated machine code to be a single load or store.
-This makes context-local storage a good place to store the linear-memory shadow stack pointer as well as the pointer to the struct used to implement [thread-local storage] APIs used by guest code.
+This makes context-local storage a good place to store the pointer to the struct used to implement [thread-local storage] APIs used by guest code.

 When [memory64] is integrated into the Component Model's Canonical ABI, `context.{get,set}` will be backwards-compatibly relaxed to allow `i64`